223 (Lithium carbonate extended release 300 mg)

 Pill imprint 223 has been identified as Lithium carbonate extended release 300 mg.

-Lithium is used in the treatment of bipolar disorder; borderline personality disorder; depression; schizoaffective disorder; cyclothymic disorder (and more), and belongs to the drug class miscellaneous antipsychotic agents.
+Lithium is used in the treatment of bipolar disorder; borderline personality disorder; schizoaffective disorder; cluster headaches; mania (and more), and belongs to the drug class miscellaneous antipsychotic agents.
 There is positive evidence of human fetal risk during pregnancy.
-Lithium 300 mg is not subject to the Controlled Substances Act.
+Lithium 300 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - 300 mg